idlesign/django-sitetree/docs/source/apps.rst

 Basically one should compose a dynamic tree with `compose_dynamic_tree()` and register it with `register_dynamic_trees()`.

-Let's suppose the following code is in `setting.py` of your project
+Let's suppose the following code is in `setting.py` (for Django < 1.7; or for Djagno >= 1.7 somewhere where app registry is already created, e.g. `urls.py`) of your project.

 .. code-block:: python